 "This book is a sophisticated treatment of the moral economy of contemporary substate nationalism in the developed West.
 Drawing in particular on a wide range of elite and base-level militant interviews, this book emphasizes the diversity of political orientations in these societies and develops an original interpretation of the sources and political consequences of variations in orientations."—Hudson Meadwell, McGill University

 "Visions of Sovereignty makes a very original theoretical contribution to our understanding of the concept of sovereignty.
 The book should be of great interest to comparativists, political theorists, and constitutional law scholars interested in the accommodation of national diversity in multinational democracies."—Alain Gagnon, Université du Québec à Montréal

 "This extremely interesting book employs some excellent original material and argumentation.
 Because it focuses on a range of parties grappling with the constitutional issue, Visions of Sovereignty really adds to the literature on parties and the general phenomenon of constitutional politics and secession."—Peter Lynch, University of Stirling

-Jaime Lluch is a Fellow of the Penn Program on Democracy, Citizenship, and Constitutionalism at the University of Pennsylvania and the editor of Constitutionalism and the Politics of Accommodation in Multinational Democracies.
+Jaime Lluch is a Fellow of the Penn Program on Democracy, Citizenship, and Constitutionalism at the University of Pennsylvania and Professor of Political Science at the University of Puerto Rico, Río Piedras.
+He is editor of Constitutionalism and the Politics of Accommodation in Multinational Democracies.